-Children with sickle cell disease are at more risk of illness from salmonella.
+Children with SCD are at more risk of illness from salmonella.
 Salmonella is a type of bacterium.
-To prevent salmonella infection, your child should not eat raw or undercooked meats or eggs.
+To prevent salmonella infection, your child shouldn't eat raw or undercooked meats or eggs.

-Make sure your child's vaccines are up to date.
-Make sure your healthcare provider is aware your child has sickle cell disease as the vaccines given may be slightly different for children with sickle cell disease.
+Make sure your child's vaccines are up-to-date.
+Make sure your healthcare provider is aware your child has SCD.
+The vaccines given may be slightly different for children with this disease.

 Children with SCD are at risk for infections.
-If your child has a fever of 100.4°F (38.0°C), contact your child's healthcare provider for advice.
+If your child has a fever of 100.4°F (38.0°C) or higher, contact your child's healthcare provider for advice.
 Don't simply treat your child at home with fever-reducing medicines.
 The fever could be a sign of a more serious problem.
-If your child has no fever but does not look well to you, trust your instinct.
-Call your healthcare provider right away or bring your child to the emergency room.
+If your child has no fever but doesn't look well to you, trust your instinct.
+Call their provider right away or bring your child to the emergency room.

 Extremely hot or cold temperatures may trigger a sickle cell crisis.
-Sickle cell pain crisis is a sudden episode of pain throughout the body.
-To keep your child's body temperature at the best level, always make sure he or she wears a coat during cold weather and spends as much time as possible in air-conditioned areas on very hot days.
+Sickle cell pain crisis is a sudden episode of pain all over the body.
+To keep your child's body temperature at the best level, always make sure they wear a coat during cold weather.
+And have them spend as much time as possible in air-conditioned areas on very hot days.
 Staying well-hydrated in hot weather may reduce the risk of a sickle cell crisis.

-Children with sickle cell disease will sometimes have pain episodes.
+Children with SCD will sometimes have pain episodes.
 Talk with your child's healthcare provider about the best ways to handle these episodes at home.
-It may be appropriate to give your child pain-relieving medicines like ibuprofen for mild episodes or stronger pain relievers for more severe flare-ups.
+It may be appropriate to give your child pain-relieving medicines like ibuprofen for mild episodes.
+Or you may be able to give them stronger pain relievers for more severe flare-ups.
 Heating pads, warm baths, and massage may also be soothing.

 Make sure to introduce healthy practices into your child's daily life.
 Drinking plenty of fluids to help prevent dehydration and eating a balanced diet are important.
-Children with sickle cell disease should also participate in physical activity and stay active.
+Children with SCD should also take part in physical activity and stay active.
 Rest breaks are advised.
 This is so your child doesn’t work too hard or get overly tired or dehydrated.

-Children with sickle cell disease, especially teens, may have a hard time coping with their condition because it can cause delayed puberty.
+Children with SCD, especially teens, may have a hard time coping with their condition because it can cause delayed puberty.
 They may also feel anxious about having sudden pain episodes.
-Support groups for children with sickle cell disease can be helpful in learning ways to cope with these situations.
-Also, these support groups can be helpful for simply sharing their worries with peers who have similar concerns and feelings.
+Support groups for children with SCD can be helpful in learning ways to cope with these situations.
+Also, these support groups can be helpful for simply sharing their worries with other kids who have similar concerns and feelings.
 Ask your child's healthcare provider or your local hospital for advice on finding a group in your area.